It is a flowchart of the trademark application process. From the first idea, to application, registration and communication.

-Follow the steps and do it the correct way.
-Or as we like to call it ”The Otmore Way”.
+Follow the steps to do it ”The Otmore Way”.

 Was the Trademark name a result of a creative working process or was it obvious from the start?
 Or are you going to acquire a registered trademark?
 A new trademark can be created in many different ways but usually by creatively working and forming an idea or to get help from professionals in the field.